akathpal/traumaProject/README.md

 # How to run
 1. Make sure you have the dependencies installed.
-2. launch the nodes for point cloud processing:
+2. Launch nodes for point cloud processing:
 ```
 roslaunch mkp_pcd mkp_pcd.launch
 ```
-3. run the main file:
+3. Eun the main file:
 ```
 rosrun mkp_pcd mkp_pcd_ultrasound_main
 ```
-4. publish 777 to topic /jjj once to move the robot and collect point cloud.
+4. Publish 777 to topic /jjj once to move the robot and collect point cloud.